 Our latest visiting guidance

-If you are unwell please do not come to the hospital.
+Please can we ask that if you are unwell you do not come to the hospital.

 Visiting someone who is an inpatient:

-One person may visit a patient each day.
-This could be a family member, friend, or someone important to them.
 Please ensure that you are well before you come to the hospital so we do not put any of our patients at risk.
-The full list of potential COVID symptoms can be found on the NHS website.
+As space is limited in our wards please consider how many people may be visiting.

-Visiting hours are from 2pm to 8pm.
+Visiting hours for Margaret Duncombe, Ross Tilley and our Burns wards are from 2pm to 8pm.
 Protected mealtime is 5-6pm; if you are visiting a ward please respect this protected mealtime and try not to visit during it.
 If you normally visit at mealtimes in order to help your relative or friend to eat or just to give encouragement, we are happy for you to continue to do this.
 Please ask the nurse in charge how you can help out.

-We encourage patients and visitors to continue to use digital services such as Facetime, Skype, Zoom and WhatsApp to stay in touch with loved ones during their hospital stay. iPads are available on wards for use by patients who do not have a smartphone or other mobile device.
+We encourage patients and visitors to continue to use Facetime, Skype, Zoom and WhatsApp to stay in touch with loved ones during their hospital stay.
+Free Wi-Fi is available across the hospital. iPads are available on wards for use by patients who do not have a smartphone or other mobile device.

 Visiting is not allowed if: